nmshd/documentation/_docs_operate/backbone-security-considerations.md

 - **Transport layer encryption** should be enabled if communication is routed via an **untrusted network**..
 - **Regular updates and maintenance** should be performed to keep the database up-to-date and secure.
 - Due to enmeshed's end-to-end encryption, any sensitive data is already encrypted by the clients, so **encryption of data on the database is not necessary**.
-- For more information regarding security best practices for SQL Server, see https://learn.microsoft.com/en-us/sql/relational-databases/security/sql-server-security-best-practices.
-For PostgreSQL, see for example https://www.upguard.com/blog/10-ways-to-bolster-postgresql-security.
+- For more information regarding security best practices for SQL Server, see [https://learn.microsoft.com/en-us/sql/relational-databases/security/](https://learn.microsoft.com/en-us/sql/relational-databases/security/) sql-server-security-best-practices.
+For PostgreSQL, see for example [https://www.upguard.com/blog/10-ways-to-bolster-postgresql-security](https://www.upguard.com/blog/10-ways-to-bolster-postgresql-security).

 ### Event Bus